marcuz-apl/grub2/quick-starts/How-to-Rescue-or-Reinstall-GRUB-the-Manual-Way.md

-# How to rescue or reinstall GRUB
+# How to Rescue or Reinstall GRUB - the Manual Way

 by Drew Howden Tech